Jvinniec/fuel_economy/data/README.md

 This folder contains the raw and formatted data that is used in all the other parts of this repository.
+To load the data and process it, I'm using [Pandas](https://pandas.pydata.org/).

 ## File Descriptions
 * **data_raw.csv**: Raw, unformatted data as it was collected